 The tyre certainly looks good too, with blue accents denoting its position within the range.
 In terms of performance, the P Zero Velo 4S tyres offer prodigious grip, speed and water displacement making them an ideal option for wet-weather riding.
 They come in three sizes for now - 23, 25 and 28mm - and are not yet configurable as a tubeless application.

-The GP4000’s 14-year reign at the top of the Continental pile was recently usurped by the GP5000, a clincher/tubeless tyre aimed at the performance enthusiast.
+The GP4000’s 14-year reign at the top of the Continental pile was usurped by the GP5000, a clincher/tubeless tyre aimed at the performance enthusiast.
+Recently, continental has followed the en vogue trend by offering the GP5000 in a limited edition tan wall version.

 Like its predecessor it also employs a BlackChili compound, albeit an updated formula, which claims to be faster and more compliant than before.
 While puncture protection on both tyre formats - clincher and tubeless - is handled by a Vectran Breaker layer, the latter adds another line of defence comprised of latex sealant.